Minnesota State University, Mankato: Athletics

 The Minnesota State Mavericks consists of eight men's and ten women's varsity teams.
 More than 650 students participate in athletics each year for the university.
 It offers teams in men's and women's hockey and basketball, football, baseball, golf, women's swimming, track, cross country, women's tennis, wrestling, soccer, golf, volleyball, and softball.
 The men's and women's ice hockey teams both compete in NCAA Division I—the men in the Central Collegiate Hockey Association (CCHA) and the women in the Western Collegiate Hockey Association (WCHA).
 The men's team had competed in the WCHA through the 2020–21 season, but was one of the seven men's WCHA members that left after that season to reestablish the CCHA, leading to the WCHA disbanding its men's division.
 Other university athletic teams began competing in the Northern Sun Intercollegiate Conference of NCAA Division II in 2008–09 following the disbandment of the North Central Conference.

 The school mascot is Stomper the Maverick, a caricature of a wild steer.
-The school colors are purple and gold.
+The school colors are purple and gold, officially announced in 1892.
+In 1926, the M club voted to change the athletic teams' colors to burnt orange and navy blue because purple and gold were too similar to Winona State University's colors.
+The orange and blue uniforms were discontinued in 1955.